sanderslab/magellanmapper/docs/install.md

 ### Uninstall Conda

-This command will remove the Conda initialization from shell profiles:
+First, this command will remove the Conda initialization from shell profiles:

 ```
 conda init --reverse
 ```

-Conda can be uninstalled following the [Conda uninstallation directions](https://docs.anaconda.com/anaconda/install/uninstall/), which typically involves simply removing the Conda folder, usually located at `<home-path>/miniconda3`.
+Next, uninstalling the Conda installation typically involves simply removing the Conda folder, usually located at `<home-path>/miniconda3`.
+Removing this folder will also remove the environment created by the setup scripts.

+For more details on uninstall Conda, see the [Conda uninstallation directions](https://docs.anaconda.com/anaconda/install/uninstall/).

 ## Tested Platforms